 Guidelines for Trinity Mailings

 The U.S. Postal Service has many guidelines and regulations for addressing and sending mail.
 Trinity has additional guidelines as well.
 This is a summary of the most basic and important guidelines that apply to official Trinity mailings.
-For additional information, and if you have any questions, please contact Ann Pauley.
+Before mailing out anything in Trinity’s name, contact Creative Services.

 Return Address